i1li/PyHTCC_web/README.md

 Limitations Addressed: The Honeywell app only alows 4 schedule timeslots, 1 saved schedule, and timeslots can only be in intervals of 15 minutes.

 ## Features
-- Unlimited schedule timeslots
+- Unlimited schedule timeslots with 1 minute increments
-- Save and choose from multiple schedules
+- Save & choose from multiple schedules
+- Import & export saved schedules
 - Choose to follow the set schedule, temporarily hold a temperature, or permanently hold
 - [Cycle Range](#what-is-cycle-range)